 Consequences of Pet Abandonment

-Pet abandonment has severe consequences for the animals involved and society as a whole.
+Pet abandonment has severe consequences for the animals involved and society.
 The following are some of the outcomes of pet abandonment:

 1. Animal Suffering and Death